hackiftekhar/IQListKit/README.md

             //                        headerType: SampleCollectionReusableView.self,
             //                        headerModel: "This is my header text for Sample Collection model")

-            list.append(section)
+            builder.append([section])

-            //Telling to the list that the models should render in UserCell
+            //Telling to the builder that the models should render in UserCell

-            //If model created using Method 1 or Method 2 list.append(UserCell.self, models: users, section: section)
+            //If model created using Method 1 or Method 2 builder.append(UserCell.self, models: users, section: section)

             /*
             If model created using Method 3